How to Update Ubuntu

 - A user account with administrative privileges.

-How to Update Ubuntu using Terminal
+How to update the Ubuntu using Terminal

 Ubuntu and its derivatives like Xubuntu, Raspberry Pi OS, and Linux Mint use the command line tool (APT) to manage packages.
 Follow the steps below to update your Ubuntu system by command line.